Traditional / folk music of PORTUGAL

 Some other folk music instrument which can be named are machete, cavaquinho , rajao (all are different small stringed guitar like ukulele) and Brinquinho.

-If you have more information about folk music Portugal, it's genres or instruments or you know specific song on each genre, please kindly contact us and let us know about it or send them through “Post a Song” link on top of the page.
+If you have more information about folk music of Portugal, its genres or instruments or you know specific song on each genre, please kindly contact us and let us know about it or send them through “Post a Song” link on top of the page.
 Also if you see any wrong information about the song tags on the list below please kindly let us know.

 Traditional / folk songs for PORTUGAL